+But, first things first.
 Close your eyes for a sec and think back to the last wedding toast you really, truly loved—what stood out about it?
-Was it jam-packed with lovely memories and rife with emotion?
-Was it tender and kind?
-Was it just flat-out funny?
-There are as many types of wedding toasts as there are people who give them, which means the world of wedding toasts can feel kind of gigantic.
-Add the fact that plenty of people have horrible stage fright when it comes to giving toasts, and figuring out how to handle wedding toasts can feel like a… project.
+Was it super emotional, with a few funny memories?
+Was it smart and short, with the perfect quote?
+Or was it just flat-out funny?
+There are as many types of toasts as there are people who give them, which means that there are a lot of ways to end up with perfection.
+And we’re here to guide you through it.

 tips and etiquette for wedding toasts

-Of course, the history of wedding toasts is more complicated than this.
-For a long time, wedding toasts have been mostly the province of men, and even in progressive weddings, it can be easy for the people around you to revert to traditional norms, which means a whole lot of men will speak on your behalf, and very few women.
+Of course, the history of toasts is more complicated than this.
+For a long time, toasts have been mostly the province of men, and even in progressive weddings, it can be easy for the people around you to revert to traditional norms, which means a whole lot of men will speak on your behalf, and very few women.
 So let’s dispense with all the bad advice that people will give you.
-NO, the “financier” of your wedding (if you have one), does not get a special toast.
+NO, the person paying the most for the wedding does not get a special toast.
 Paying for things does not earn you extra mic time.
 NO, it’s not true that your dad should speak because he has a special daddy-daughter connection, and your mom should smile quietly.
 If the mother-child connection isn’t special, I literally don’t know what is.

 - Maid of Honor